-The Intro that opens the album is quite a cover letter with its own hallmark.
+The international Intro that opens the album is quite a cover letter with its own hallmark.
 It promises the entrance of a good jazz record.
 You feel motivated to continue listening to the balanced and enjoyable jam from start to finish.

 However, the great disadvantage is that, after passing this starting point, the album leaves the listener with a bittersweet feeling.
 The voice of Sigrid too sweet, turns sometimes monochromatic, without nuances; fortunately there are exceptions like Trayectoria, with a marked influence of bossa nova in jazz discourse; the pop ballad Silencio; and Ni tan ruda ni tan fría, intimate detail inside the album that closes the cycle initiated by Intro.

 The fusion with which the vocalist tries to reorient her sound, seldom flows coherently and ends up being a kind of patching of rhythms united almost randomly.
 As a more symptomatic example, Nada con todo, a song that starts high with a good jazz jam, to pass without preamble to an unexpected rap that as it arrives it goes, giving march to a montuno with tres included.
-Although it may have been the highlight of the record, the stylistic crossover remains divided into chapters and the song divided into syllables.
+Although it may have been the highlight of the record, the crossover crossover remains divided into chapters and the song divided into syllables.

 In Confluencias only two covers appear.
 One of them is the song Overjoyed, by Stevie Wonder, played by a Sigrid that is as dazzling as it is exasperating at times, with a misty diction that is lost among the arrangements and does not accompany the jazz tempo on the track.
 The other side of the coin is Te quedarás, by Alberto Barreto, where the artist shows all her audacity by successfully adapting to the contemporary mode the monster song popularized by Benny Moré.